Skip to main content

 Preparing Your Survey Data

 Like with the first join we made, we need an ID we can use to link the data together.
-We recommend using either Contact ID or Email.
-In this example, we’ll focus on Contact ID.
+The ID you use depends on the data you have, the order of your data sources, and the type of data you want in your dataset.

 Joining a Single Survey to Your Funnel Dashboard